bradley6raves/bradley6raves/README.md

 Current Mechanical Engineering undergrad student looking to learn some programming languages and get into Linux ricing.
 Future Aerospace Engineering graduate student.
 </p>

-I am currently working on optimizing my workflow by making my own Linux rice (Mint), and by automatically uploading Rocketbook scans into Obsidian.
+I am currently working on optimizing my workflow by making my own basic Linux rice (I use Mint, of course), and by automatically uploading Rocketbook scans into Obsidian.

 <li>🔭 I’m currently working on ...</li>